CASDAV/DotNet.LearningNotes/DotNet/3.HTTP/Playing with HTTP.md

 ![VS code .Net extensions](../assets/HTTP/development_tools_firts_menu.png)

+>[!note]
-<p style="color:yellow">Note: The instructions and images presented correspond to the process of viewing the developer options in Google Chrome, however, the steps in other commercial browsers are very similar to those presented previously in this section </p>
+>The instructions and images presented correspond to the process of viewing the developer options in Google Chrome, however, the steps in other commercial browsers are very similar to those presented previously in this section.

 Importantly, these development tools not only allow you to view HTTP requests, but also analyze their contents, inspect request and response headers, and much more.
 This gives you deep insight into the inner workings of a website and helps you resolve issues related to network traffic.